AIBiology/aibiology.github.io/index.md

 Our class sessions may be audio visually recorded for students in the class to refer back to and for use of enrolled students who are unable to attend live.
 Students who participate with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
 If you are unwilling to consent to have your profile or video image recorded, keep your camera off and do not use a profile image.
 Likewise, students who un-mute during class and participate verbally are agreeing to have their voices recorded.
 If you are unwilling to consent to have your voice recorded during class, you will need to keep your mute button activated.
 As in all courses, unauthorized recording and unauthorized sharing of recorded materials is prohibited.

+Students are allowed to record video or audio of class lectures.
+However, the purposes for which these recordings may be used are strictly controlled.
+The only allowable purposes are (1) for personal educational use, (2) in connection with a complaint to the university, or (3) as evidence in, or in preparation for, a criminal or civil proceeding.
+All other purposes are prohibited.
+Specifically, students may not publish recorded lectures without the written consent of the instructor.

+A “class lecture” is an educational presentation intended to inform or teach enrolled students about a particular subject, including any instructor-led discussions that form part of the presentation, and delivered by any instructor hired or appointed by the University, or by a guest instructor, as part of a University of Florida course.
+A class lecture does not include lab sessions, student presentations, clinical presentations such as patient history, academic exercises involving solely student participation, assessments (quizzes, tests, exams), field trips, private conversations between students in the class or between a student and the faculty or guest lecturer during a class session.

+Publication without permission of the instructor is prohibited.
+To “publish” means to share, transmit, circulate, distribute, or provide access to a recording, regardless of format or medium, to another person (or persons), including but not limited to another student within the same class section.
+Additionally, a recording, or transcript of a recording, is considered published if it is posted on or uploaded to, in whole or in part, any media platform, including but not limited to social media, book, magazine, newspaper, leaflet, or third party note/tutoring services.
+A student who publishes a recording without written consent may be subject to a civil cause of action instituted by a person injured by the publication and/or discipline under UF Regulation 4.040 Student Honor Code and Student Conduct Code.
 ___

 <div class="panel-group" id="accordion">